Arthur Schmidt (general): Prisoner of war

 Of all the senior German officers held at Zavarykino, Schmidt was the most disliked by the Soviets; on one occasion he apparently reduced a mess waitress to tears during lunch, for which a Soviet officer, Lieutenant Bogomolov, made him apologise.
 Unlike many German prisoners of war, such as Paulus himself and von Seydlitz-Kurzbach, Schmidt refused to co-operate with the Soviets, despite the NKVD's attempt to ingratiate themselves by serving him caviar and champagne in a luxury railway coach.
-Together with most German officers, Schmidt was moved to Camp 48 at Voikovo, although he was kept away from Paulus by the NKVD, apparently because he was considered to be a bad influence on him.
+Together with most German officers, Schmidt was moved to NKVD special camp No. 48, although he was kept away from Paulus by the NKVD, apparently because he was considered to be a bad influence on him.

 After Voikovo, Schmidt was held in the Lubyanka prison.
 He remained there until 1955, when a visit to Moscow by West German Chancellor Konrad Adenauer led to his release, together with the remaining high-ranking German prisoners.

 Later life

 Following his release, Schmidt remained bitterly hostile to those German officers who had co-operated with the Soviets in the National Committee for a Free Germany.
-He died in Karlsruhe on 5 November 1987.
+He died in Karlsruhe, West Germany on 5 November 1987.